goharbor/harbor/tests/testcases/Group7-Replication/7-15-Endpoints-endpoints-filter.md

 # Test Steps:

 1. Login UI as admin user.
-2. In replication page,add some endpoints.
+2. In `Administration->Registries`,add some endpoints.
 3. Input some characters in endpoints filter and then clear the filter.

 # Expected Outcome: